GIC HIMSS Scholarships

 Purpose: To provide financial assistance and recognition to qualified students in accredited programs in health management, health information technology, management programs with a health focus, or technology programs with a focus in healthcare information technology.

-Program Structure, Eligibility and Award Criteria: A two thousand five hundred dollar scholarships ($2,500) will be offered to each selected student - ideally one in a graduate program (to include Masters or Doctorate) and the other in an undergraduate program.
-Participation is open to students who are enrolled in a degree program in an accredited college or university.
-The recipients of the scholarship will be required to serve as a volunteer on the student liaison committee for one year.
+A two thousand five hundred dollar scholarships ($2,500) will be offered to two selected students.
+One in a graduate program (to include Masters or Doctorate) and the other in an undergraduate program.

 Scholarships will be offered to students in the following types of programs:

-Participation is open to students who are enrolled in a degree program in an accredited college or university.
+Participation is open to students who are enrolled in a degree program in an accredited college or university who reside in Illinois within chapter boundaries.
 Certificate programs are not eligible for award.
+Students must have completed at least one quarter or semester in their currently enrolled Healthcare Information Technology related degree program.

-Submission of a scholarship application and related documents via email to Development.email@example.com no later than 5:00 pm on October 31, 2017.
+a) Submission of a scholarship application and related documents via email to Development@GICHIMSS.org no later than midnight on Sunday, October 27, 2019

-- A minimum Grade Point Average of 3.0.
+c) A minimum Grade Point Average of 3.0.
 A most recent transcript(s) must be included with the scholarship application.
-Unofficial transcripts are sufficient for award consideration; however, official transcript(s) will be required prior to award distribution.
+Unofficial transcripts are acceptable

-- A short essay (maximum of three pages) that addresses the following questions:
+d) A short essay (500 - 750 words double spaced) that addresses the following questions:

 - Why have you chosen the field?